This guide describes how to implement basic audio and video functions with the ZEGO Express SDK.

 Basic concepts:

-ZEGO Express SDK: The real-time audio and video SDK developed by ZEGO to help you quickly build high-quality, low-latency, and smooth real-time audio and video communications into your apps across different platforms, with support for massive concurrency.
+ZEGO Express SDK: The real-time audio and video SDK developed by ZEGOCLOUD to help you quickly build high-quality, low-latency, and smooth real-time audio and video communications into your apps across different platforms, with support for massive concurrency.

 Room: The service for organizing groups of users, allowing users in the same room to send and receive real-time audio, video, and messages to each other.